bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Animate the Slide Strip." />
 </p>

-Now we want to animate that element and what will that look like?
+<p>Now we want to animate that element and what will that look like?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 316. test, slider next button (188) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">